Activities · Last updated 2 June 2026

 Practical tips:

-- There is a cafe in the park for drinks and snacks.
+• Commonwealth Park has a cafe for drinks and snacks.

 How Should You Plan a Family Day in Gibraltar?

-Here is a sample itinerary that works brilliantly for families with kids of any age:
+Here is a sample itinerary that works well for families with children of most ages:

-Morning (9:30am): Head straight to the Upper Rock Nature Reserve.
-See the macaques at the Apes' Den, explore St Michael's Cave, and enjoy the views from the top.
-Budget about 2 to 3 hours.
+Morning (9:30am): Head straight to the Upper Rock Nature Reserve via a tour operator or taxi.
+See the macaques at the Apes' Den, walk through St Michael's Cave, and check out the views across the Strait.
+Budget about two to three hours up top.

-Early afternoon (1:30pm): Let the kids run around at Commonwealth Park, or visit the Gibraltar Museum if they are the curious type.
+Early afternoon (1:30pm): Let the kids run around at Commonwealth Park, or visit the Gibraltar Museum for the Gorham's Cave exhibition if they are the curious type.

 Afternoon (3:00pm): Head to Eastern Beach or Catalan Bay for swimming and sandcastles.
-Or book an afternoon dolphin safari from the marina.
+Alternatively, book an afternoon dolphin trip from Marina Bay with Dolphin Adventure or Dolphin Safari.

-If you only have a few hours, check our day trip guide for 4, 6, or 8 hours to build a tighter plan.
+If you only have a few hours, our day trip guide has a tighter plan built around your window.
 Arriving by cruise ship?
-Our cruise ship guide has the logistics covered.
+Our cruise ship guide covers the logistics.

 What Should You Know Before Visiting Gibraltar with Kids?

-Getting there: If you are driving from Spain, the border crossing is straightforward but can have queues at busy times.
-There is parking at the border (La Linea side) or you can drive into Gibraltar itself.
-Weekend mornings tend to be quieter at the border.
+Getting there: If driving from Spain, the border crossing is straightforward but queues build at peak times.
+Many families park on the La Linea side and walk across, a short ten-minute stroll to the town centre.
+Weekend mornings tend to be quieter at the frontier.

-Currency: Gibraltar uses the Gibraltar pound (pegged to GBP).
+Currency: Gibraltar uses the Gibraltar pound, pegged to sterling.
 British pounds are accepted everywhere.
-Most places take cards, but carry some cash for smaller shops and beach vendors.
+Most places take cards, but carry some cash for smaller vendors and beach bars.

-Weather: Summer is hot (25 to 30+ degrees) and sunny.
-Spring and autumn are pleasant (18 to 24 degrees) and quieter.
-Winters are mild but rainy.
-Pack layers for the cave and sunscreen for everything else.
+Weather: Summer runs hot at 25 to 30-plus degrees with consistent sun.
+Spring and autumn are pleasant at 18 to 24 degrees and quieter.
+Winters are mild but can be rainy.
+Pack a light layer for cave visits and sunscreen for everything else.

 Pushchairs: The town centre and Main Street are flat and manageable.
-The Upper Rock has roads and paths, but some areas are steep.
-A baby carrier is better than a pushchair for the nature reserve.
+The Upper Rock has tarmac roads but also steep and uneven paths.
+A baby carrier is more practical than a pushchair for the nature reserve itself.

 Frequently Asked Questions